 Other Ways to Download Facebook Videos

 If you want to download a Facebook video, one of the tools we have discussed in this article will fulfill your needs.
 But of course, we’ve barely scratched the surface.
 There are lots of websites, mobile apps, and desktop programs that can achieve a similar outcome.

 If these tools don’t work for you, don’t hesitate to try these other ways to download videos off of websites.
 What would you add to this list?
-Which apps do you rely on when you want to download videos from Facebook?
-What makes them so unique?
+Which apps do you rely on when you want to download videos from any social media site to your device, not just Facebook.

 Want more ways to show off your Facebook skills?
 Try these Facebook hacks!